Phone

 Yes.
 Gewuerztraminer is a white grape variety.
 Despite the berries’ pink to reddish colour, it produces golden-yellow white wines with a pronounced bouquet.

-Durchschnittliche Bewertung dieser Rebsorte: 4,8
+Durchschnittliche Bewertung: 4,8

 Die neuesten Bewertungen: